 The women, part of the month-long series of protests from environmentalist group Reclaim the Power, said they had locked themselves on to devices on the road across the front entrance of Cuadrilla's shale gas drilling site to disrupt work for the day in order to call for an end to fossil fuel extraction and a development in renewables.

-The women also said they had travelled from Leeds for fear of impact on water supplies and treatment after discovering that Cuadrilla was likely to be sending waste water from drill sites to the Knostrop water treatment works in Leeds.
+The women also said they had travelled from Leeds for fear of impact on water supplies and treatment after discovering that waste water from the Cuadrilla site are likely to be sending waste water from drill sites to the Knostrop water treatment works in Leeds.